- HR Products

-Obviously, you want to maintain a safe and healthy work environment, but it’s tough to meet all your compliance requirements, especially with the California's increased enforcement efforts.
-But now there's help!
+Compliance with safety regs, both California and federal, is probably at the forefront of your concerns these days — and with good reason.
+Even innocent mistakes can result in devastating workplace accidents and costly payouts.
+You want to maintain a safe and healthy work environment, but it’s tough to meet all your requirements, especially with the California's increased enforcement efforts.

 The program begins at 8:30 a.m. and concludes at 4:30 p.m.
 There will be morning and afternoon breaks and registrants will be on their own for lunch.